afhswe/FizzBuzzWithoutConditionals/readme.md

 I don't know, let's find out 😉

 ***Note:*** feel free to refactor from this code or start the solution from scratch.
-The tests will surve as a safety net to tell you when you went wrong.
+The tests will serve as a safety net to tell you when you went wrong.

-PS: the goal of the original Kata is to also produce a list of all numbers from 1 to 100.
-This part was intentionally skipped and is left to the readers imagination.